Or the miracle of PERCEPTO! “We must have buzzed 20 million behinds!”-William Castle

 “Usually people who are frightened scream, and that keeps their Tingler from growing.
-Judith Evelyn will play a deaf mute who runs a silent movie theater.
-Experimenting you scare the hell out her, but because she can’t utter a sound-she’s unable to scream-her Tingler grows, crushing her to death, you operate, remove the Tingler from her spine, but it escapes and gets into the silent movie theater.
+Judith Evelyn will play a deaf-mute who runs a silent movie theater.
+Experimenting you scare the hell out of her, but because she can’t utter a sound she’s unable to scream-her Tingler grows, crushing her to death, you operate, remove the Tingler from her spine, but it escapes and gets into the silent movie theater.
 Well then, make believe that the theater is actually where the picture is playing…all hell breaks loose!”

 Castle was so impressed with how much the younger audiences had a hunger to be scared pantless, that supposedly it was this French thriller, that inspired Castle to try scaring the pants off audiences as well.

-Just a little later in the early 60s I think of The Strangler with Victor Buono in 1964 or Grant Williams in The Couch in 1962, The Nanny 1965, or The Naked Kiss 1964 which filtrated pretty grotesque narratives of, Pedophilia, deranged psychosis, incest and again, the Oedipus complex.
+Just a little later in the early 60s, I think of The Strangler with Victor Buono in 1964 or Grant Williams in The Couch in 1962, The Nanny in 1965, or The Naked Kiss 1964 which filtrated pretty grotesque narratives of, Pedophilia, deranged psychosis, incest and again, the Oedipus complex.

 The trumpets were hailing for Castle to step up and create his own uniquely tacky ballyhoo!
 While not Freud in the inkwell, certainly at least some kitschy Schadenfreude.

-There’s even conflicting stories as to how the project for The Tingler came about.
-White who also wrote the script for House on Haunted Hill claims that it was make up man Jack Dusick who showed White a foot long rubber worm that he had created.
-“This worm it haunted you… it scared you!!!”
+There are even conflicting stories as to how the project for The Tingler came about.
+White who also wrote the script for House on Haunted Hill claims that it was makeup man Jack Dusick who showed White a foot-long rubber worm that he had created.
+“This worm, it haunted you… it scared you!!!”

 White thought about the idea and went to Castle and told him that they should find out “where fear comes from” and they’ll use the WORM!